 Known as the pixie of the cat world, Devon Rex are mischievous felines with large eyes, high-set cheekbones, slender bodies, and long legs.
 This breed is described as loyal, relaxed and fun-loving.
 They make a natural best friend and playmate if you have kids in the house.
 Devon Rex are intelligent, active, and require regular stimulation including playing with puzzle toys or learning new tricks.

-Characterized by a coat that is short, soft and light-coloured on the body with a darker face, paws, ears and tail, Siamese cats are strikingly beautiful.
+Characterized by a coat that is short, soft and light-colored on the body with a darker face, paws, ears and tail, Siamese cats are strikingly beautiful.
 This breed is playful, and known for following their owners around the house 'chatting' with them.
 If you spend a lot of time out of the house, this is definitely not the right breed for you.
 Siamese cats possess several dog-like qualities including a love of play and a need for lots of companionship.

 Moggy is a general term for a mixed breed cat.
 These cat's are a mixed bag of personalities depending on their roots, but typically they are content and happy creatures.
 You may just be able to find the perfect moggy for you at your local animal shelter, or cat rescue.